ComputationalRadiationPhysics/picongpu/README.md

 - online, far-field radiation diagnostics for coherent and incoherent radiation emitted by charged particles
 - full hdf5 restart and dumping capabilties
-- 2D and 3D live view and diagnostics tools (which are realy cool)
+- 2D and 3D live view and diagnostics tools (which are realy cool - I like that)

 Todays GPUs reach a performance up to [TFLOP/s](http://en.wikipedia.org/wiki/FLOPS)